srij-d/TheBank/README.md

 # TheBank
 # What's up.
-I'm laready pretty surprised that you are here, but now that you are...
+I'm already pretty surprised that you are here, but now that you are...
 Hey!
 # My name's Srijon, but it's likely you already know that.
 # This is my first GitHub Project that I have been working on for a while.
 # I just decided to make this because it definitely improved my programming skills by a mile.